What Is Overdelivery & Overdelivery Guide In Logistics

 Delivery in full, on time is every logistics manager's dream and main objective.

-On time, in full delivery aka OTIF or DIFOT is how many delivery operations measure their success.
+Many delivery operations measure their success by on-time, in-full delivery..
 But what if you deliver more (or less than) expected?
 Does it mean you failed to reach your main KPI?

 How do you account for cases of overdelivery?
 And what can you learn from them?

-In this blog post, we take a close look at overdelivery in logistics: what it is, whether or not it's worth doing, and how you can account for overdelivery to keep your reporting straight.
+In this blog post, we examine overdelivery in logistics: what it is, whether or not it's worth doing, and how you can account for it to keep your reporting straight.

 What is overdelivery?